-5.3.5 Shooting Kit and Rifle Stand
+5.3.5 Shooting Kit and Rifle

-A shooting kit, chair or rifle stand may be used as a rifle rest between shots in the standing position, providing no part of the stand is taller than the competitor's shoulders when they are in the standing position.
-The shooting kit, chair or rifle stand may not be of such size or construction as to interfere with other competitors.
-When used as a rifle rest, the kit, chair, or stand may be placed forward of the firing line.
-When using a rifle stand, competitors must take special care to be sure the muzzle of the rifle, when the rifle rests on the stand, is not pointed towards or near another competitor.
-If a rifle cradle is attached to a rifle stand, it should be placed no higher than one-third of the distance between the floor and the competitor's shoulders (to prevent stands from easily tipping over and damaging rifles).
-The competitor must hold any rifle placed on top of the shooting stand; a rifle may not be allowed to rest freely on top of a shooting stand.
+An adjustable rifle stand may be used as a rifle rest in standing, providing that no part of the stand is higher than the athlete's shoulders when in the standing position.
+When used as a rifle rest (standing position) or pellet holder (kneeling position), part of the rifle stand may be placed forward of the firing line, but if the firing point has a bench or table, the rifle stand may not be placed in front of the bench or table.
+When using a rifle stand, athletes must take care that their rifle muzzle is not pointed towards or near to another athlete when the rifle rests on the stand.
+The rifle stand may not interfere with athletes on adjacent firing points.
+If a rifle cradle is attached to a rifle stand, the cradle must be placed no higher than one-third of the distance between the floor and the athlete's shoulders (to prevent stands).

+from easily tipping over and damaging rifles.
+The athlete must hold any rifle placed on top of the shooting stand; a rifle may not be allowed to rest freely on top of a shooting stand.